EaFHDPNU4AEVZxn

 Email

 Seattle’s autonomous zone has become a laboratory experiment in social justice as governance.
-Originally published at City Journal
+Published in The Wealth and Poverty Review

 The new state of CHAZ has evolved.
 Over the past week, following Seattle mayor Jenny Durkan’s decision to abandon the Seattle Police Department’s East Precinct Building, left-wing protesters have transformed the surrounding neighborhood into the Capitol Hill Autonomous Zone (CHAZ), hoping to create a new political authority based on social-justice principles.
 On its first night, the new micro-state was led by the armed paramilitaries of Antifa and the John Brown Gun Club, but after preventing the return of police and securing defined borders, the CHAZ has sought to implement civilian rule.